sriramgkn/sriramgkn.github.io/_posts/2024-03-29-api-calling.md

 title: Understanding API calling
 ---

 In this post, we will see how APIs work.
 We will learn about two distinct architectural styles: REST and GraphQL.
-We will also see code examples of i) how REST APIs are implemented in Python using the Django REST Framework ([DRF]((https://www.django-rest-framework.org/))), and ii) how GraphQL APIs are implemented in Python with the [Graphene](https://graphene-python.org/) library.
+We will also see code examples of i) how REST APIs are implemented in Python using the Django REST Framework ([DRF]((https://www.django-rest-framework.org/))), and ii) how GraphQL APIs are implemented in Python with the [Graphene](https://graphene-python.org/) library [[repo](https://github.com/sriramgkn/blog-api-calling)]

 ## What is an API?